lldap/lldap/example_configs/nextcloud_oidc_authelia.md

 ## LLDAP

-Set up [LLDAP (Light Lightweight Directory Access Protocol](https://github.com/nitnelave/lldap) according to its standard documentation.
+Set up [LLDAP](https://github.com/nitnelave/lldap) according to its standard documentation.

 Add a group and note the name you use.
 For this tutorial, we're using the group `users`.
-Create a new user and add it to the `users` group.
+Create a new user and add it to the `nextcloud_users` group.

 #### Optional:
 Once setup, add an admin or config user and add to the `lldap_strict_readonly` group.
 This will be the config account used for Nextcloud to read your groups and users from the server.